hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 - **Fields**: Fields are mathematical structures where addition, subtraction, multiplication, and division are defined and behave as expected (excluding division by zero).
 Finite fields are especially important for EC-cryptography, where all the operations are performed modulo a big prime number.
 - **Groups**: Groups are sets equipped with an operation (like addition or multiplication) that satisfies certain conditions (closure, associativity, identity element, and inverses).
 - **Share**: Represents a piece of the necessary public/private elements to create signatures.
 Each share is in itself a valid Ec-Key.
-- **Polynomial Commitment**: A process that enables evaluations of a polynomial at specific points to be verified without revealing the entire polynomial.
+- **Polynomial Commitment**: It’s a process that enables evaluations of a polynomial at specific points to be verified without revealing the entire polynomial.
-- **Participant**: Also share-holder, is any party involved in the distributed key generation protocol.
+- **Participant**: Is any party involved in the distributed key generation protocol.
-- **Participant Directory**: An address book of participants of the distributed key generation protocol.
+- **Participant Directory**: An address book of participants of the distributed key generation protocol that holds information of the participant executing the protocol and all the others.

 ### Goals